 Disappointingly, the game also regresses to the original Phantasy Star game's design in many ways.
 The party is limited to three characters (Mina, Alec and a third character who appears as the story dictates) and enemies appear in groups of two at most.
 Granted, screen space on the Game Gear is limited, but at a time when Phantasy Star III had five-character parties and the Game Boy had RPGs that allowed for a four-player party and sizable enemy groups of 3-5 enemies, it makes the more powerful platform feel surprisingly limited in comparison.

-In the end, Phantasy Star Gaiden fails to live up to the quality standards of its namesake, providing a mediocre RPG experience with little to distinguish it other than its name and a few elements of its setting.
+In the end, Phantasy Star Gaiden fails to live up to the quality standards of its namesake, providing a very mediocre RPG experience with little to distinguish it other than its name and a few elements of its setting.
 It may have been a passable, if unremarkable, attempt at a portable RPG in 1992, but as technology grew and standards for the genre vastly expanded with a series of major hits in the early to mid `90s, Gaiden was destined to be forgotten.
-This, paired with the fact that it seems to have been retconned out of canon with Phantasy Star IV's plot being reworked over its development period, means that this is a title whose value will only be seen by the most die-hard fans of the series.
+This, paired with the fact that it seems to have been retconned out of canon with Phantasy Star IV's plot being reworked over its development period, means that this is a title whose sparse scraps of value will only be seen by the most die-hard fans of the series.

 Developer: Japan System Supply